hoobs-org/HOOBS/docs/SDK.md

 > The instance key is the instance id

 ## **hoobs.backup.execute()**
-This will generate a backup file and will return a URL to that backup file.
+This will generate a backup file and will return a URL to that file.
 If the backup fails an error object is returned.

 ## **hoobs.backup.catalog()**
 Returns an list of backups available.